View of a finished kitchen

 LinkedIn

-Typically, you find mold in areas that collect moisture or have temperature swings that can cause condensation or dampness on the surfaces.
+Mold is a type of fungus that comes from microscopic spores floating in the air.
+Typical mold spots are areas that collect moisture or have temperature swings that can cause condensation or dampness on the surfaces.
 Molds can grow on any surface and then rapidly reproduce through spores becoming visible to the naked human eye.
 There are any number of places in your home that can collect mold, here are few common areas for you to check.

 Your Bathroom